 2.1.4.
 Prices mock

-The responses for the price queries made in the task.
+The responses for the price queries made in the function.

 Then, the prices mock may be: